BelalDotNet/BookStore_CoreWithAngularCRUD/README.md

 TSP : NVIT, CTG
 Trainee ID 1245968
 ===============================================================
-I developed a simple ìBookStoreî web application which will perform the complete CRUD operations by Using
+I developed a simple ‚ÄúBookStore‚Äù web application which will perform the complete CRUD operations by Using

 Technology :